List of tallest buildings in Navi Mumbai

-Skyline of Navi Mumbai at Night.

 This list of the tallest buildings in Navi Mumbai ranks skyscrapers and high-rise buildings in Navi Mumbai, Maharashtra, India.
 Navi Mumbai is a planned township and a Satellite city of Mumbai on the west coast of the Indian state of Maharashtra.
 The area was proposed in 1971 as a new urban township of Mumbai by the Government of Maharashtra.
 A new public sector undertaking, CIDCO, was established for this purpose.
 Navi Mumbai is situated across two districts, Thane Part and Raigad.
-The city has been ranked 12th among 73 cities surveyed for cleanliness and hygiene by the Union Ministry of Urban Development (MoUD) and Quality Council of India (QCI) as a part of Swachh Bharat Abhiyan.
 Navi Mumbai is the largest planned city of India and the world.
 Currently there are more than 1,400 completed high-rise buildings in Navi Mumbai and many more high-rise buildings are under construction.

-Tallest buildings 150m or above
+Tallest buildings

-This lists ranks buildings in Navi Mumbai that stand at least 150 m tall, based on standard height measurement.
+This lists ranks buildings in Navi Mumbai that stand at least 100 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 Only completed buildings, under-construction buildings, and on-hold buildings that have topped out are included.